don-juann/election-gov-rgp/README.md

 # Election Gov RGP

-## Description
 This is a website for a Republican State Enterprise named "Central Election Commission".

+## Tech Stack
-The frontend is built with HTML5, CSS3 and JavaScript.
+The frontend is built using:
+- HTML5
+- CSS3
+- BS5
+- JavaScript

-The backend is built using Node.js and Express.js.
+The backend is built using:
+- Node.js
+- Express.js
+- PostGreSQL

 ## Features
 - Provides topical information about 'Central Election Comission'
 - Shows actual news regarding government and elections
-- Accepts job applications
+- Shows actual documents regarding governmental procurement
+- Contains page for administrator

 ## Installation
 1. Install dependencies: